- Trust Marketing Platform

 Reviews are important in property management and multifamily marketing.
 Learn to leverage reviews and video testimonials in a reputation management strategy.

-In 2022, renters care about and use online reviews for major decision-making.
-According to the 2022 NMHC/Grace Hill Renter Preferences Survey Report, 69 percent of renters referenced property ratings and reviews in their most recent rental-home search.
+Today, renters care about and use online reviews for major decision-making.
+According to the recent NMHC/Grace Hill Renter Preferences Survey Report, 69 percent of renters referenced property ratings and reviews in their most recent rental-home search.
 Even greater, 84 percent said that their leasing decisions were influenced by the content of the ratings.

 It’s clearer than ever: your property’s reviews and ratings are impacting residents’ decisions.

-You never know which path your renters take to finding your community.
+You never know which path your renters take to find your community.
 That is why it’s important to monitor and manage all the review sites where tenants are reading and writing reviews.
-Besides Google, this includes Apartments.com, ApartmentRatings, Facebook, Yelp, and even your property’s social media posts (treat comments on your posts like mini-reviews).
+Besides Google, this includes Apartments.com, ApartmentRatings, Facebook, and Yelp.
+This is also a best practice for property management social media posts (treat comments on your posts like mini-reviews).

 RentCafe found that the number of reviews of a property is directly correlated to the property’s lead-to-lease conversion rate.
 The higher the number of reviews, the higher the lead-to-lease conversion rate.
 Our general advice is to take every reasonable opportunity possible to ask for a review.
 More recently, we’ve found asking at three key moments will lead to the best results - see point #3.

 Frequency of reviews matters, too.
-Reviews have a half-life, meaning the relevance and trustworthiness of a review fades over time.
+Reviews have a half-life, meaning the relevance and trustworthiness of a review fade over time.
 In fact, 40% of customers won’t even consider reviews older than two weeks.
 We think this timeframe is too short for an industry that primarily operates on a yearly cadence, but it's safe to say reviews written in the last 3 months will have the greatest impact.
-Start getting more reviews, more often in order to draw in future renters.
+Start getting more apartment reviews, and more often, in order to draw in future renters.

-To get more reviews, start by increasing the # of people you ask for reviews.
+To get more reviews and higher property management ratings, start by increasing the # of people you ask for reviews.
 Technology and automation help here.
 Think of major resident touchpoints as an opportunity to request a review.

 We’ve found 3 property management “trigger” events that reliably produce the best review content: